- <div style="background-image:url(/live/image/gid/63/width/1600/height/300/crop/1/29925_politics.rev.1450299876.png)"/>

 Lake Forest College facilitates five career communities called Career Pathways to help students explore major/career options and position themselves for the internships that will help them to further prepare for productive and rewarding careers after graduation.
 Students from all majors can participate in the Career Pathways to shape their career goals alongside of their academic interests.

-Politics majors tend to find their fit in the Law, Policy, and Nonprofit Career Pathway.
+Politics majors tend to find their fit in the Law and Public Service Career Pathway.
 However, they can find a home in any pathway, as politics students have skills that can apply to nearly any industry.

 To get an idea for which pathways students might join based upon some common politics interests, check these out: